 The compensation of all officers and employees and the titles, terms of office, duties, number and qualifications of officers and employees not prescribed by law or these Bylaws shall be as determined from time to time by majority vote of the Trustees present.

 Article IV

 Committees

 Section 1 Establishment of Committees

-There shall be established the following standing committees: Finance and Administration, Operations and Regulations, and Transit Improvement.
-The Board may create other committees and designate their powers and duties.
+There shall be established the following standing committees: Finance and Administration, committees and designate their powers and duties.